(MOV quicktime file)

 No media have been submitted

-State Representative Jeff Leach proudly serves the citizens of House District 67, consisting of portions of Plano, Allen, Richardson and Dallas in Collin County
+State Representative Jeff Leach proudly serves the citizens of House District 67, consisting of portions of Plano, Allen, Richardson and Dallas in Collin County.
+A committed conservative, Representative Leach believes in limiting the size and scope of government, lowering taxes and wisely investing in the critical infrastructure necessary to ensure Texas remains prosperous and strong as our state continues to grow.

 Born and raised in Plano, Representative Leach graduated from Plano Senior High before attending Baylor University, where he served as Student Body President for two consecutive terms.
 During his time at Baylor he served President Bush in the White House Office of Political Affairs and the Republican National Committee.
-Leach went on to earn his law degree from Southern Methodist University’s Dedman School of Law and currently practices at the law firm of Looper, Reed & McGraw, P.C., specializing in general and civil commercial litigation, real estate and construction law.
+Leach went on to earn his law degree from Southern Methodist University’s Dedman School of Law and currently practices at the law firm of Gray Reed & McGraw, P.C. in Dallas.

-Representative Leach and his wife Becky are the proud parents of Brady (age 5) and Charlotte (age 2).
-In addition to his service with numerous other community organizations, Jeff and Becky are active members of Prestonwood Baptist Church, where they have served for several years in the Young Families Ministry.last updated on 10/22/2013
+Representative Leach and his wife Becky, a small business owner, are the proud parents of Brady (age 5) and Charlotte (age 3).
+In addition to service with numerous other community organizations, Jeff and Becky are active members of Prestonwood Baptist Church, where they have served for several years in the Young Families Ministry.last updated on 1/02/2014